- Chart

 Key Offerings

-- Instagram: A visually-focused social media platform for photo and video sharing, including Stories and Reels.
-Competitors include TikTok and Snapchat.
-As of Q1 2024, Instagram has over 2 billion monthly active users.
-Revenue is primarily from advertising.
+- Instagram: A visually-driven social media platform focused on photo and video sharing, including Stories, Reels, and IGTV.
+It is a major advertising platform for brands.
+Competitors include TikTok, Snapchat, Pinterest, and YouTube Shorts.
+Instagram has over 2 billion monthly active users.

-- WhatsApp: A popular encrypted messaging and voice-calling application.
+- WhatsApp: A widely used encrypted messaging and voice/video calling application.
+While primarily a communication tool, Meta is exploring monetization through business accounts and payments.
 Competitors include Telegram, Signal, and iMessage.
 WhatsApp has over 2 billion monthly active users.
-Revenue generation is evolving, with a focus on business services and potential future monetization strategies.

 Market Dynamics